burlen/vista_osu_a2a_reproducer/README.md

 $ cd vista_osu_a2a_reproducer
 $ ./sbatch_osu_a2a_vista_gh.sh
 ```
 This will submit 2 jobs and generate 2 files.
-A python script `throughput.py` can be used to convert time reported by the OPSU benchmark into a throughput.
+A python script `throughput.py` can be used to convert time reported by the OSU benchmark into a throughput.
 Pass the name of the file on the command line.

 ## Example Results
 After the run the `throughput.py` script can be used to generate a table.
 Here is for a 59 node run